 Track JVM metrics in Docker containers

 Tracking Java heap memory metrics enables you to see if your JVM’s garbage collection works as expected and if there is a memory shortage.
 Memory shortage is the #1 cause of increased garbage collection times.
 You can see how long a JVM is suspended due to garbage collection and then fine-tune memory settings accordingly.
-In our example below, you can see a JBoss process running within a Docker container on an AWS ECS cluster.
+In our example below, you can see a JBoss process running within a Docker container on an Amazon ECS cluster.

 Full-stack Docker performance monitoring